INS Khukri (F149): The sinking of INS Khukri

 The submarine sighted the squadron on the evening of 9 December.
 Khukri was still not aware of the submarine's presence and continued slowly on a steady course because she was testing an improved version of the 170/174 sonar, which required a low speed to increase detection, despite the fact that moving on low speed was against Indian anti-submarine doctrine.
 At 19:57 Hangor fired a homing torpedo on a sonar approach at Kirpan.
-The torpedo did not explode and was detected by Kirpan which turned away and fired anti-submarine mortars.
+The torpedo missed Kirpan and did not explode and was detected, causing Kirpan to turn away and fire multiple anti-submarine mortars, all of which also missed.
 Khukri increased its speed and turned towards the submarine, which then fired a second torpedo directed at Khukri.
 The torpedo struck Khukri and exploded under its oil tanks.
 According to the Pakistani submarine captain, Commander Ahmed Tasnim, the ship sank within two minutes.
 Other sources claim that Khukri was struck by three torpedoes before going down.

-After a few minutes, Kirpan attacked Hangor with depth charges, as her anti-submarine mortars were no long functional.
-Hangor then fired a final torpedo at Kirpan before leaving the area.
+After a few minutes, Kirpan attacked Hangor with depth charges, as her anti-submarine mortars were no longer functional.
+All missed.
+Hangor then fired a final torpedo at Kirpan, which Kirpan dodged before returning back.
+Hangor then left the area.
 Hangor patrolled the region for the next four days before returning safely to her berth.

 Casualties

-Khukri is the only ship lost in combat in the history of the Indian Navy.
-Eighteen officers and 176 other sailors were killed.
-The captain, Mahendra Nath Mulla, was among the casualties and is the only Indian captain to go down with a vessel as INS Khukri is the only warship of Indian navy lost in combat.
+Khukri is the only ship lost in combat in the history of the post-independence Indian Navy.
+Eighteen officers and 176 sailors were killed.
+The captain, Mahendra Nath Mulla, was among the casualties and is therefore the only Indian captain to go down with a vessel.
 He was posthumously awarded India's second-highest military honour, the Maha Vir Chakra.

+Remembrance

-There is a memorial to the sailors in Diu.
+A memorial in the remembrance of this ship has been built, along the coast, in Diu.
 The memorial consists of a scale model of Khukri encased in a glass house, placed atop a hillock facing the sea.
 The memorial was inaugurated by Vice Admiral Madhvendra Singh as the flag officer commanding-in-chief.